Deodato Arte

 via Giulia, 180, Roma, 00186, Lazio

-The exhibition will countinue untile May 28th, 2022.
+The exhibition will continue until May 28, 2022

 Curated by Giuseppe Pizzuto

-Critical text by Giuseppe Pizzuto
+Critical essay by Giuseppe Pizzuto

-Media Partner: Arsity, Artuu, Collater.al, FACE Magazine
+Media Partners: Arsity, Artuu, Collater.al, FACE Magazine

-Partner Tecnici: Abbazia di Busco, Eurograph, Interno Notte
+Technical Partners: Abbazia di Busco, Eurograph, Interno Notte